iiag/iiag-lore/races/Gnats/Language.md

  * **ij** means "to be".
  * **gnat** refers to the race itself in this context.

-As you may have infered, not all adpositions can have all other types of words as a radix, for example *ob* binds to nouns only, which *an* only binds to verbs.
+As you may have inferred, not all adpositions can have all other types of words as a radix, for example *ob* binds to nouns only, which *an* only binds to verbs.

 Verbs
 =====